 Are there any short-term loans for my business?

-Small businesses will be able to apply for a 100% government-backed Bounce Back Loan from Monday, 4 May.
+Small businesses can apply for a 100% government-backed Bounce Back Loan.
 Businesses will be able to borrow between £2,000 and £50,000 and access the cash within days.
 Loans will be interest free for the first 12 months.
+A Pay as You Grow flexible repayment system has been introduced which includes extending the length of the loan from 6 years to 10, allowing interest-only periods of up to 6 months and payment holidays.
 To apply for this loan scheme you must complete an online application form.

 COVID Working Capital Loans